-Not surprisingly, these people often get taken by surprise by unexpected movements and sudden price changes.
-For example, such traders get caught by surprise when a company brings out a new product or reports a lousy quarter.
+Not surprisingly, these people are often surprised by unexpected movements and sudden price changes.
+For example, such traders are surprised when a company brings out a new product or reports a lousy quarter.

 In such businesses, problems with just one part of one model can cause a stock to fall.
 However, such issues can create shorting opportunities because they can lead to short-term price drops.